Spartacus (The Farm album): Background

 Influenced by the likes of punk rock acts such as the Clash and the Jam, Peter Hooton decided to become a musician, initially picking up bass briefly before focusing on singing instead.
 He joined his friend's brother's band after their frontman failed to show up to a rehearsal.
 The death of John Lennon, coupled with anger towards the Tory party following a speech by leader Margaret Thatcher, inspired Hooton to become a writer.
 He started the fanzine The End, which chronicled his poems as well as football news, music and politics.
-The zine helped Hooton grow his confidence as a wordsmith, which he had shied away from after being ridiculed by his school's English teacher.
-Hooton's band soon became directionless and he was looking for to form another band; through a mutual friend, he met Steve Grimes, guitarist for local punk rock act the Excitements.
+This helped Hooton grow in his confidence as a writer, which he had shied away from after being ridiculed by his school's English teacher.
+Hooton's band soon became directionless and he was looking to form another band; through a mutual friend, he met Steve Grimes, guitarist for local punk rock act the Excitements.
 After an audition, Hooton joined the Excitements, replacing Martin Dunbar.
 The rest of the band consisted of bassist Phil Stephenson, drummer Neil Campbell and dancer Thomas.
-While this was occurring, Phil Jones of zine Time for Action and Mick Potter started contributing to The End as it started becoming popular throughout Liverpool.
+Around the same time, Phil Jones of zine Time for Action and Mick Potter started contributing to The End when it became popular throughout Liverpool.
 Hooton played his debut show with the Excitements in 1982 at a friend's party.
 Despite him wanting to keep The End and the Excitements as separate entities, readers of the zine started attending the band's shows.

-Several more local gigs ensued, with them changing their name to the Farm as they rehearsed on a farm plot in Lydiate.
-As they continued performing their punk rock sound, the band appeared out of place from the post-punk scene in Liverpool, featuring the likes of Echo & the Bunnymen, the Teardrop Explodes and Wah!.
+Several more local gigs ensued, with them changing their name to the Farm, reflecting that they rehearsed on a farm plot in Lydiate.
+The band's punk rock sound was out of place in the post-punk scene in Liverpool, featuring the likes of Echo & the Bunnymen, the Teardrop Explodes and Wah!.
 Andy McVann, who had seen Hooton's first show, joined the Farm as their drummer.
 Positive reviews from the music press earned the band their first John Peel session in April 1983, where they performed "Information Man", "No Man's Land" and "Memories".
-In February 1984, they did another session Peel, playing "Hearts & Minds", "Too Late", "Same Old Story" and "Somewhere".
-In between these sessions, the band went through multiple bassists until they ended up with Carl Hunter.
+In February 1984, they did another Peel session, playing "Hearts & Minds", "Too Late", "Same Old Story" and "Somewhere".
+In between these sessions, the band went through multiple bassists until Carl Hunter joined.
 They then appeared on Oxford Road Show, where they met Graham "Suggs" McPherson and Chas Smash, both formerly of Madness.
 Around this time, the Farm had little money, surviving off residuals from the Peel sessions.
 A friend of the Farm's was manning the doors at a Madness show and said the Farm were in need of help.
-Suggs, who had heard one of the Farm's Peel sessions, let them record some demos at Madness' studio on Caledonian Road, London for free.
-Suggs would subsequently produce their debut single, "Hearts & Minds", later in the year.
-Simon Moran, who would later found promoter SJM Concerts, became one of the band's early supporters, helping to organise shows for them.
+Suggs, who had heard one of the Farm's Peel sessions, let them record some demos at Madness's studio on Caledonian Road, London for free.
+Suggs produced their debut single, "Hearts & Minds", later in the year.
+Simon Moran, who later founded SJM Concerts, became one of the band's early supporters, helping to organise shows for them.